We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-For example, the shank can feature round brilliant diamond accents cascading down each side.
+Or the shank can feature round brilliant diamond accents cascading down each side in a channel.

-Or you can opt for milgrain, which are tiny metal beads or dots placed along the band.
+You can also opt for milgrain, which are tiny metal beads or dots placed along the band.
 It’s common on antique jewelry and doesn’t add significant cost to the ring.

-There are trellis settings available for solitaire designs with no embellishments, but consider how more diamonds or gems on your ring can complement the jewelry.
+There are trellis settings available for solitaire designs with no embellishments, but consider how more gemstones on your ring can complement the jewelry.

 Settings with intricate designs are more difficult to clean.
 This is true of trellis settings because of the crevices formed by the woven prongs.

-It creates small nooks in the setting where dirt and debris can get trapped over time.
+Notice how in the setting below, there are small nooks where dirt and debris can trap over time.

 These areas are hard to reach when cleaning and can allow it to accumulate.

-Because of the tendency for trellis settings to collect grime, it’s recommended you have it professionally cleaned once or twice per year.
+Because of the tendency for trellis settings to collect grime, I recommend having it professionally cleaned once or twice per year.

 It will prevent debris from wearing down the metal and shortening the lifespan of your setting.